 You will not have access to any materials during the actual test.
 You are not permitted to use any electronic resources during the CCL test session; however, you may refer to any hand written notes made during your test, so pens and blank paper are allowed.

 Typing your notes is not allowed.
 Hand written notes only.

 If you require hearing aids, please inform NAATI at least one week before your test date by sending pictures and the model number of your hearing aids to email@example.com

 - ProctorExam will perform the necessary pre-test administration including ID and room check.
 Please note it may take up to 10-15 minutes to complete the set up but this won’t affect your Test time.
-More information below:
+More information here.

-- Once this is completed you will be prompted to click on your Test link
+Once this is completed you will be prompted to click on your test link.

 - During the dialogues you are required to convey the sense of what each speaker says into the other language.
 This means that you should start your response soon after the segment is finished.
 A delay of 5 seconds is permitted without penalty.